defano/wyldcard/README.md

 --------------|--------------------------
 `bottom`      | Returns or sets the bottom-most border of the part's location, moving the part vertically when changed but not affecting its height.
 `bottomRight` | Returns or sets the bottom-right coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
 This property accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `set the bottomRight of me to "10, 100"`
-`contents`    | Returns or sets the value of this object, as set or retrieved via HyperTalk's `put` and `get` commands.
-For example, `put "hello" into button id 0` sets the contents of the button to "Hello".
+`contents`    | Returns or sets the value of this object.
+For example, `set the contents of cd field 1 to "Hello"` is equivalent to, `put "Hello" into cd field 1`.
+This property does not exist in HyperCard.
 `enabled`     | Returns or sets whether the part is enabled.
 When disabled, the part appears "grayed out".
 Note that disabled parts continue to receive user interface generated messages such as `mouseUp` or `mouseEnter`.
 May also be set with the `enable` and `disable` commands.
 Not applicable to window, stack, card or background parts.
 `height`      | Returns or sets the height of the part (in pixels).
 Read only when applied to part types whose size cannot be changed (like cards and background).
 `id`          | Returns the part's ID.
 Each part has a globally unique ID that is assigned by WyldCard at creation and cannot be changed.